Chapter 6: No Story Left Behind

 6. Take Five (Breathe Deep and Slow)

-Completing this first draft is a huge step.
-It means we’ve started giving our experiences a voice, which is a key part of letting go of the weight we’ve carried alone.
+Completing this first draft means you’ve started giving our experiences a voice, which is a key part of letting go of the weight you’ve carried alone.

 Start now with Step One.
 Lean on your support.
 Write about the most stressful event you can handle.
-Focus on what happened, and how you felt during it.
+Focus on the facts of what happened, and how you felt during it.

 Follow the steps until your first draft is complete.
 Then move on to Chapter 7: Rebuilding Trust in the Present.